-Construction Impacts under the Project Alternatives Resource Category Alternative 1 Alternative 2 Alternative 3 Alternative 4 Agricultural Farmlands Important Farmland Impact AG#1: Temporary Use of Important Farmland Project construction would result in the temporary use of 617.6 acres of Important Farmland.
-IAMFs to require the Authority to provide advance written notice to agricultural property owners or leaseholders immediately adjacent to the disturbance limits for the project footprint (AG-IAMF#4) and to require the Authority to restore affected Important Farmland after construction (AG-IAMF#1) will minimize potential temporary impacts on Important Farmland and accordingly the alternative would not result in the permanent conversion of important farmland to nonagricultural use.
-Project construction would result in the temporary use of 658.6 acres of Important Farmland.
-The same IAMFs would be incorporated into the project design as Alternative 1.
-Project construction would result in the temporary use of 671.9 acres of Important Farmland.
-This would be the greatest impact among the alternatives.
-The same IAMFs would be incorporated into the project design as Alternative 1.
-Project construction would result in the temporary use of 460.9 acres of Important Farmland.
-This would be the least impact among the alternatives.
-The same IAMFs would be incorporated into the project design as Alternative 1.
-Impact AG#2: Permanent Conversion of Important Farmland to Nonagricultural Use Project construction would result in permanent conversion of 1,035.5 acres of Important Farmland to nonagricultural use.
-The score for each county on Form NRCS-CPA-106 would be below the LESA threshold of 160.4 No federal direction is required.
-Project construction would result in permanent conversion of 1,181.3 acres of Important Farmland to nonagricultural use.
-The score for each county on Form NRCS-CPA-106 would be below the LESA threshold of 160.4 No federal direction is required.
-Project construction would result in permanent conversion of 1,192.5 acres of Important Farmland.
-This would be the greatest impact among the alternatives.
-The score for each county on Form NRCS-CPA-106 would be below the LESA threshold of 160.4 No federal direction is required.
-Project construction would result in permanent conversion of 1,032.6 acres of Important Farmland.
-This would be the least impact among the alternatives.
-The score for each county on Form NRCS-CPA-106 would be below the LESA threshold of 160.4 No federal direction is required.
-Impact AG#3: Permanent Creation of Remnant Parcels of Important Farmland Project construction would result in permanent conversion of 162.9 acres of Important Farmland through the creation of remnant parcels.
-AG-IAMF#3 will minimize the impact on Important Farmland by providing for continued agricultural use on the maximum feasible amount of remnant parcels through the sale of remnant parcels to neighboring landowners for consolidation with adjacent farmland properties.
+Construction Impacts under the Project Alternatives Resource Category Alternative 1 Alternative 2 Alternative 3 Alternative 4 Impact AG#3: Permanent Creation of Remnant Parcels of Important Farmland Project construction would result in permanent conversion of 162.9 acres of Important Farmland through the creation of remnant parcels.
+AG-IAMF#3 would minimize the impact on Important Farmland by providing for continued agricultural use on the maximum feasible amount of remnant parcels through the sale of remnant parcels to neighboring landowners for consolidation with adjacent farmland properties.
 However, permanent conversion would still result.
 Project construction would result in permanent conversion of 244.3 acres of Important Farmland through the creation of remnant parcels.
 The same IAMFs would be incorporated into the project design as Alternative 1.
 Project construction would result in permanent conversion of 252.8 acres of Important Farmland through the creation of remnant parcels.
 This would have the greatest impact among the alternatives.
 The same IAMFs would be incorporated into the project design as Alternative 1.
 Project construction would result in permanent conversion of 147.0 acres of Important Farmland through the creation of remnant parcels.
 This would have the least impact among the alternatives.
 The same IAMFs would be incorporated into the project design as Alternative 1.
 Impact AG#4: Temporary Disruption of Agricultural Infrastructure Serving Important Farmland Project construction would temporarily disrupt 215 electrical lines and 20 pipelines or canals.
-PUE-IAMF#4 will involve coordination with service providers to minimize or avoid interruptions in service, PUE-IAMF#2 will involve installation of new facilities before disconnecting old facilities, and PUE-IAMF#3 will involve advance notification of service disruptions to customers to minimize the impacts on utilities and irrigation infrastructure TR-IAMF#2 will minimize traffic disruption with a temporary construction plan to require detours and signage, AG-IAMF#5 will provide for temporary livestock and equipment crossings, and AG-IAMF#4 will provide advance notification to adjacent agricultural property owners or leaseholders.
-These IAMFs will minimize potential temporary impacts on Important Farmland and the alternative would not result in permanent conversion of Important Farmland to nonagricultural use as a result of disruption of utilities, irrigation infrastructure, or roads.
+PUE-IAMF#4 would involve coordination with service providers to minimize or avoid interruptions in service, PUE-IAMF#2 would involve installation of new facilities before disconnecting old facilities, and PUE-IAMF#3 would involve advance notification of service disruptions to customers to minimize the impacts on utilities and irrigation infrastructure TR-IAMF#2 would minimize traffic disruption with a temporary construction plan to require detours and signage, AG-IAMF#5 would provide for temporary livestock and equipment crossings, and AG-IAMF#4 would provide advance notification to adjacent agricultural property owners or leaseholders.
+These IAMFs would minimize potential temporary impacts on Important Farmland and the alternative would not result in permanent conversion of Important Farmland to nonagricultural use as a result of disruption of utilities, irrigation infrastructure, or roads.
 Project construction could potentially temporarily disrupt agricultural drainage infrastructure.
 This disruption would result in conversion of Important Farmland to nonagricultural use.
 Project construction would temporarily disrupt 231 electrical lines and 20 pipelines or canals.
 The same IAMFs would be incorporated into the project design as Alternative 1.
 Project construction would temporarily disrupt 210 electrical lines and 17 pipelines or canals.
 The same IAMFs would be incorporated into the project design as Alternative 1.
 Project construction would temporarily disrupt 207 electrical lines, and 18 pipelines or canals.
 The same IAMFs would be incorporated into the project design as Alternative 1.